 What is being tested?

-Your diet provides sodium, potassium, and chloride; your kidneys excrete them.
-Your lungs provide oxygen and regulate CO2.
+Your diet provides sodium, potassium, and chloride; your kidneys help maintain proper levels by reabsorption or by elimination into the urine.
+Your lungs provide oxygen and regulate CO2 which is in balance with the bicarbonate level in plasma.
 The balance of these chemicals is an indication of the functional well-being of several basic body functions, including those performed by the kidneys and heart.

-A related 'test' is the anion gap, which is actually a calculated value.
-There is more than one formula: one is sodium minus (chloride plus bicarbonate) and the other is (sodium plus potassium) minus (chloride plus bicarbonate).
+A related 'test' is the anion gap, which is actually a calculated value, it reflects the difference between the positively charged ions (cations) and the negatively charged ions (anions) There is more than one formula: one is sodium minus (chloride plus bicarbonate) and the other is (sodium plus potassium) minus (chloride plus bicarbonate).
 The occurrence of an abnormal anion gap is non-specific but can suggest certain kinds of metabolic abnormalities, such as starvation or diabetes, or the presence of a toxic substance, such as oxalate, glycolate, or aspirin.

 How is the sample collected for testing?

 A blood sample is obtained by inserting a needle into a vein in the arm.